 Even in normal times, BCM can raise the competitiveness of enterprises.
-Clients highly evaluate enterprises' BCM efforts because they expect products and services to be supplied by such enterprises.
-As a result, such enterprises can procure new clients or expand business with existing clients, and investors will have greater confidence in such enterprises.15
+Customers highly evaluate enterprises' BCM efforts because they expect products and services to be supplied by such enterprises.
+As a result, such enterprises can procure new customers or expand business with existing customers, and investors will have greater confidence in such enterprises.
+16